IntMeGroup/EditHF/README.md

     --peft_dir "lora_checkpoints_visual" \  # Directory containing LoRA checkpoints and MLP head.
     --mode visual  # Evaluation dimension: 'visual' for visual quality, 'alignment' for editing instruction alignment, 'preservation' for attribute preservation
 ```
+## EditHF-Reward
+**EditHF-Reward** is a reward modeling approach that utilizes EditHF signals to improve text-guided image editing models through reinforcement learning.

+📥 Model Weights

+You can download the advanced image editing model refined with our EditHF-Reward from the following link:
+[EditHF-Reward(Qwen-Image-Edit)]